wp-plugins/custom-login/readme.txt

 == Changelog ==

+= Version 0.9.3 (9/8/11) =

+* Small bug in dashboard.
+* jQuery not loading in login head on some rare occasions.

 = Version 0.9.3 (7/30/11) =

 * Updated `wp_enqueue_style` to `wp_register_style` for the custom CSS that causes issues in WordPress 3.3